 Cottage courts (or clusters) are a common multi-family design typology in cities outside of Illinois.
 You’ll find them in California (where they’re more often called bungalow courts) and Tennessee, for example.
 They are characterized by having multiple detached one or two-story houses on a single and compact development site.
 The houses commonly face a shared green space and have shared parking behind them.

-A primary benefit of cottage courts is that it creates more for-sale detached houses (which are in very high demand in Chicago) while sharing land .
+A primary benefit of cottage courts – and smaller footprint housing, generally – is that it creates more for-sale detached houses (which are in very high demand in Chicago) while sharing land .
 In other words, cottage courts create more detached houses using less land.

 It is not possible to build a cottage court in Chicago because of how the zoning code is written.
 The purpose of this article is to discuss specific text amendments that would have to be collectively adopted in order to allow this housing type.